Nadeau-Innovations/site/content/post/tesla-bot/index.md

 where $\nu$ is the relative velocity between the robot and human contact bodies.

-A quick free-fall calculation from a 1m height (half the robot's height) has a final faceplant velocity of 4.4m/s.
 From ISO/TS 15066:2016, the maximum allowable transferred energy for the thighs and knees region for an injury-free collision is 1.9J, so we're *way* over the limit.

 At least they thought about the robot's own safety and damage control from faceplant events, as demonstrated by the FEA simulations.